sabyrzhan/learning-progress/finance/general_finance.md

 3. Recurring deposit account - deposits are made by account holder with regular interval for a specified time period.
 Then after expiring that period bank will pay relevant interest rate.
 4. Fixed deposit account - opened to earn interest on lump sum deposits for a fixed period of time until maturity.
 It is counted as safest financial instrument to earn interest on idle money.

+### Basic terms
+1. Reserve ratio - portion of deposits that banks must hold as minimum value.
+The percentage requirement is issued by Central Bank of the country.
+For example, if bank has 500mln deposits and Federal Reserve requires 10% for reserve, then the bank has to have 50mln in reserve.
+2. Collateral - security provided to the bank in exchange for loan.
+Can be in form of gold, land etc.
+3. Fixed rate/Floating rate - fixed - rate of interest constant over time, floating - when it changes.
+4. Credit score/Rating - number that indicates creditworthiness of an individual.
+The higher is better for borrowers.
+5. HNI (High Net-worth Invidivduals) - used to designate the persons whose investible weath exceed the given amount.
+For example, clients with investments greater than 1mln USD
+6. NPA (Non-performing Assets) - classification for loans or advances that in defaults or in arrears.
+7. KYC (Know Your Customer) - effort made to verify identity, suitability and the risks involved in business relationship.
+It can include ID card verification, face verification, document verification to limit the fraud.